 Description: Rectangular shape; twisted rope or strap edging (top and sides); semi-random arrangement of three stamps interspersed with rope crosses and rope 'squares' with saltires or linked smaller squares within; low centre, a crowned rose-en-soleil stamp repeated, more or less regularly, five times across the width of the fireback; above, four circular butter mould stamps with a hexagonal design, between which are two rope squares with saltires and, to the left, a rope square containing a smaller square with its corners linked to the corners of the outer square; above, a horned sheep standing on a base repeated four times, between which are two crowned rose-en-soleil stamps and four rope crosses, with a square-within-a-square at the right end.

 Notes: The rose-en-soleil was the badge of King Edward IV and, thus, a Yorkist symbol.
 It, together with the butter mould and rope squares, are seen on other firebacks associating them with the same producer/foundry.
-Formerly at Heringdales/Heronsdale Manor, Waldron, East Sussex.
+A ram is the crest of the Gage family of West Firle, for many centuries major landholders in Sussex.
+Formerly at Heringdales/Heronsdale Manor, Waldron, East Sussex, which, however, was not a Gage property.
 Illustration from Christy 1908.

 Current location: Wickham Manor, Winchelsea, East Sussex, England.

 Museum number: NT/WMF/M/007 (part of the National Trust museum group)